Information officers collect, manage and develop information and resources to ensure they are easily accessible to staff and clients

 • provide training and advice to colleagues, and sometimes clients, on the use of electronic information services and key research resources.

-In a management role, you will also have responsibility for areas such as budget management, and training and supervising junior staff.
+In a management role, you will also have responsibility for areas such as budget management, negotiating with external database suppliers, and training and supervising junior staff.

 Salary

-• Salaries for information officers typically start at around £26,000.
+• Salaries for information officers typically start at around £30,000+ depending on your experience and qualifications.

 • At information manager level, salaries start at around £40,000.
 The highest salaries are for heads or directors of information.